3urobeat/steam-comment-service-bot/README.md

 ## **Introduction**
 <img align="right" width="200" height="200" src="https://3urobeat.com/comment-bot/mesh.png">

 * Request profile, group, screenshot, artwork, guide or discussion comments directly from the Steam Chat
-* Manage hundreds of Steam accounts with ease and control them from **one** console and Steam Chat
+* Manage hundreds of Steam accounts with ease and control them from **one** terminal and Steam Chat
+* No need of having a Steam Client installed - perfect for hosting on a server
 * Apply cooldowns to users and customize various settings (including multi language support!)
 * Advertise your Steam group and automatically invite users to it
-* Use proxies and requests comments via URL in your browser
+* Use proxies to spread requests over multiple IPs
+* Completely VAC safe as it does not directly interact with any games
 * Extend the bot's functionality with plugins

 You can see and test out my 24/7 hosted comment bot in action [by clicking here!](https://steamcommunity.com/id/3urobeatscommentbot)